trilinos/Trilinos/cmake/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

-If one wants to enable a package along with the enable of other packages, but not the test suite for that package, then one can use a "exclude-list" appraoch to disable the tests for that package by configuring with, for example::
+If one wants to enable a package along with the enable of other packages, but not the test suite for that package, then one can use a "exclude-list" approach to disable the tests for that package by configuring with, for example::

   -D <Project>_ENABLE_<TRIBITS_PACKAGE_1>=ON \